European shares hit 7-year high as Italian banks rally

 With sovereign bond yields already at record lows and stocks at multi-year highs, some investors have raised questions about market upside from here.

-"There's a positive bias on the market overall ahead of the ECB meeting, but the market is very volatile and there are big question marks on the upside potential," said Jean-Louis Cussac, head of Paris-based Perceval Finance.
+"There's a positive bias on the market overall ahead of the ECB meeting, but the market is very volatile and there are big question marks on the upside potential going forward," said Jean-Louis Cussac, head of Paris-based Perceval Finance.

 Analysts at Citi were more positive, targeting a 15-20 percent return on European equities this year based on the assumption that QE would underpin nominal economic growth and earnings, allowing companies to pay dividends.
-(Editing by Robin Pomeroy)
+(Editing by Alison Williams)

 NEW YORK, May 5 Major U.S. stock indexes gained on Friday, with the S&P 500 closing at a record high, as energy stocks tracked a rebound in oil prices and U.S. job creation rose.